spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

 <WarningBox>

-Palette cannot manage the cluster it's installed onto due to component conflicts.
+Palette cannot manage the cluster that it is installed onto due to component conflicts.
 Consider using a managed Kubernetes service to minimize management overhead.
 The Palette Helm Chart is not tied to any particular managed Kubernetes service.

 </WarningBox>